tsmatz/azureml-tutorial/Readme.md

 az extension add --name ml --version 2.1.2
 ```

-> Note : "**Data Science Virtual Machine (DSVM) on Ubuntu**" in Microsoft Azure will also include the pre-configured Azure CLI and AML CLI.
+> Note : "**Data Science Virtual Machine (DSVM) on Ubuntu**" in Microsoft Azure will also include the pre-configured Azure CLI and AML CLI extension.

 ### 4. Clone this repo

-Clone this repo in your working environment.
+Clone this repository in your working environment.

 ```
 git clone https://github.com/tsmatz/azureml-tutorial